Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Introduction

-The various manifestations of particle-gas interactions in protoplanetary disks can be studied using analytic methods \citep[e.g.][]{volk80,ormel07,squire18,krapp19,lin21}, and by simulations that treat the particle phase as either discrete Lagrangian particles or as a second fluid \citep[e.g.][]{pan11,ishihara18,bhatnagar18,krapp20,sakurai21}.
-Although powerful, these methods by no means suffice to answer all of the physically interesting questions that arise in planet formation studies.
+The various manifestations of particle-gas interactions in protoplanetary disks can be studied using analytic methods \citep[e.g.][]{volk80,ormel07,pan10,krapp19,lin21}, and by simulations that treat the particle phase as either discrete Lagrangian particles (e.g. \citet{yang16}) or as a second fluid \citep[e.g.][]{bracco1999particle,pan11,ishihara18,bhatnagar18,krapp20,sakurai21,huang2022multifluid}.
+Although powerful, these methods do not suffice to answer all of the physically interesting questions that arise in planet formation studies.
 Numerical simulations can only model a small subset of the full range of spatial scales, leaving open questions as to how interactions on different scales combine \citep{chambers10,hartlep20}.
 Even when only a limited range of scales need to be studied, it is computationally expensive to run models that span the range of plausible size distributions for particles in protoplanetary disks.
 Machine Learning (ML) approaches may provide new theoretical tools to study these problems.
-In cosmology, ML architectures have been able to generate realistic predictions of gas properties from dark matter only simulations, and to interpolate reliably from grids of simulations that sparsely cover the full parameter space \citep{vn21}.
-By analogy, in planet formation it might be possible to extend the range of explicit simulations with an effective ML sub-grid model, and to make predictions for the response of arbitrary particle size distributions using a fairly small set of input simulations.
-Multiple ML architectures would likely be needed to realize these gains.
+In analogous cosmology applications, ML has been used to generate realistic predictions of gas properties from dark matter only simulations, and to interpolate reliably from grids of simulations that sparsely cover the full parameter space \citep{vn21}. \revOneEdit{ML architectures have also been combined with traditional turbulence modeling techniques, such as Reynolds-averaged Navier-Stokes (RANS) models and large eddies simulation (LES) models, to improve models of the turbulence properties and turbulence-particle interactions predicted by coarse-scale, non-ML models \citep{ling2016reynolds,xie2019modeling,wang2017physics,wu2022large,davydzenka_tahmasebi_2022}.
+These ML methods are able to recover the statistical properties of turbulence and particle clustering over a reasonable range in parameter space of interest.} In planet formation it might be possible to extend the range of explicit simulations with an effective ML sub-grid model, and to make predictions for arbitrary particle size distributions using a fairly small set of input simulations.